 Our Lower School Counselor coordinates the Community of Caring program to promote and integrate the seven core values of trust, respect, responsibility, honesty, caring, diversity and community into the daily life of the Lower School community.
 Ms. Taylor also serves as a resource to students, parents, and faculty, helping work through specific student conflicts and/or developmental concerns.

 The Middle School Advisory program allows students to develop connections with faculty members who are available to support students throughout their Middle School experience.
-The faculty advisor is responsible for assisting students to integrate into the Brentwood School community both academically and socially.
-The advisor monitors his/her students’ academic success and helps students in obtaining academic support when necessary.
+The faculty advisor assists students with integrating into the Brentwood School community both academically and socially.
+The advisor monitors students’ academic success and helps them obtain academic support when necessary.

-Our Middle School Psychologist and Learning Specialist interacts with parents, students, and teachers regarding the social-emotional, academic, interpersonal, and learning processes of our students.
-We take a proactive approach to tracking our students and their academic and social well-being.
+Our Middle School Psychologist interacts with parents, students, and teachers regarding the social-emotional, and interpersonal needs of our students.
+We take a proactive approach to supporting our students and caring for their social well-being.
 We strive to get to know each student personally so we can provide them with needed support at any time.

 The Learning Specialist serves as a resource to teachers and a liaison to a network of professionals outside of the school.
 Information about the learning processes of students assists the teachers to best help the different learners in our classrooms.